Cart 0

 Exhibition Page.jpg

 Where Once the Waters is an ongoing installation project comprising two evolving artwork sets, exhibited together and independently.
 One is a series of typed letter artworks; the other, a group of miniature seascape paintings.
 First shown during the 59th Venice Biennale, the works principally address the issue of rising sea levels, inviting the viewer to reflect on changes which have occurred across their lifetimes, whilst offering commentary on sustainability.
-Since 2022, versions of the project have been exhibited in the UK, Italy, Egypt and the USA.

 Series I · Letters exhibited in Venice